joancamilo1/joancamilo1/README.md

 </a>

 </p>
-</p>Llama-2 model was subjected to a fine-tuning process to optimize its performance in the identification and processing of natural language within medical records, with the aim of detecting variables relevant to CAC in Colombia.
+<p align= justify>Llama-2 model was subjected to a fine-tuning process to optimize its performance in the identification and processing of natural language within medical records, with the aim of detecting variables relevant to CAC in Colombia.
 Due to privacy issues in data processing, only finne tuning is found in the code.</p>
 </div>
 </table>
 </div>